perama-v/FOCILIS/README.md

 Validators must gossip 16 * 8kb lists with plain FOCIL.
 Larger messages impair the ability for lists to propagate.
 With FOCILIS the 8kb lists have an additional estimated ~100bytes, which is an insignificant increase.

+### Vote buying

+Committee members contribute ILs volutarily and with no reward.
+However, an IL represents a valuable good (guaranteed transaction inclusion).
+An actor can pay an IL committee member to put a transaction in their IL.
+Upon block production, payment to the IL member can be released, or otherwise lose a bond held in a smart contract.
+This can be thought of as a kind of preconfirmation mechanism.
+As such, a marketplace for preconfirmations could arise where IL members compete for the opportunity.

+This applies to FOCIL and FOCILIS.
+In plain FOCIL, the IL signatures can be used.
+In FOCILIs, the IL member could reveal their secret input, showing which IL they submitted at the expense of losing this privacy.

+If needed, the semaphore component of FOCILIS could be replaced with a MACI-like (minimial anti-collusion infrastructure) construction which prevents vote buying through the absence of receipts.
+This may be benificial in the two following scenarios:
+- FOCIL: The IL-preconf marketplace may completely displace the priority fee market from the builder to the IL committee, causing increased complexity or destabilisation to an existing stable MEV market dynamic.
+- FOCILIS: The IL-preconf marketplace exists and is used by most of the IL committee, effectively making ILs attibutable again.

 ## Reading

 https://blog.aayushg.com/nullifier/